majosm/overkit-fortran/README.md

 For overset meshes we typically don't need to keep all of the receiver points detected in the previous step.
 Instead we can cut out most of the occluded points and leave only the few layers nearest to the unoccluded part of the grid.
-Overkit calls these remaining points the _inner fringe_.
+Overkit calls these remaining points the _**inner fringe**_.

-The `EdgePadding` option described in the previous section reduces the size of a grid's occluded region, which has the effect of increasing the amount of overlap remaining after overlap minimization.
+The `EdgePadding` option described in the previous section reduces the size of a grid's occluded region, which has the side effect of increasing the amount of overlap remaining after overlap minimization.
 This can be useful in certain situations such as that of the explicit solver described above.

 Relevant options: